claudiusask/MyNotes/homeLab/Readme.txt

   - set service dns forwarding allow-from 10.0.10.0/24        # only this subnet is allowed - possible to add multiple.

   - Keep system name-server to the Bind9 server which is my main DNS in the infrastructure.

+  ##### How to add static mapping ip-addresses and mac-addresses
+  ### below is example
+  set service dhcp-server shared-network-name easy-to-rememb-name subnet 172.x.x.x/24 static-mapping host-name ip-address 172.x.x.4 set service dhcp-server shared-network-name easy-to-rememb-name subnet 172.x.x.x/24 static-mapping host-name mac-address x:x:x:x: